tolees/sconti/content/B07MH2P5ZD-it.md

 ℹ️:

-- Prestazioni di lettura sequenziali: 3430MB/s
-- Design lineare per personalizzare i dispositivi di gioco
-- Prestazioni di scrittura sequenziali: 2600MB/s
+- A sleek design to customize your gaming rig
+- An exclusive WD black SSD dashboard improves game performance
-- Disponibile con capacità comprese fra 250 GB e 1 TB
+- Available in capacities ranging from 250 GB to 1 TB
-- Il dashboard della SSD WD Black ottimizza le prestazioni di gioco
-- Velocità di trasferimento fino a 3.470 MB/sec per tempi di caricamento più rapidi
+- Transfer speeds up to 3470 MB/s for improved load times

 [Acquista qui!!](https://www.amazon.it/dp/B07MH2P5ZD/?tag=tolees00-21)